SPC-UW-ZooCam/Classifier/README.md

 - (zoop_env) C:\Users\Deana.Crouser\Documents\Algorithm > **pip install -r requirements.txt**

 # Update and Run Image_Classification.py
-Download and open Image_Classification.py in your text editor (I use PyCharm).
+Download Image_Classification.py into your working directory and open in your text editor (I use PyCharm).
 - Update line 19 with direcotry of unclassified images
 - Update line 20 with output direcotry path
 - Update line 21 with location to model PTH file output from the Algorithm and save

-# From your virtual environment (zoop_env) run Image_Classficiation.py
-Download Image_Classfication.py into your working dirctory and then run the script using the python command
+In your virtual environment (zoop_env) run Image_Classficiation.py using the python command
 - (zoop_env) C:\Users\Deana.Crouser\Documents\Algorithm > **python Image_Classficiation.py**